 By the Editors of KateChopin.org

-You’ll find on the top menus links to pages devoted to Chopin’s two novels and twenty of her more popular short stories.
+You’ll find on the menus at the top of the page links to pages devoted to Chopin’s two novels and twenty of her more popular short stories.

 The pages offer guidance about trustworthy texts of the works as well as information about when each work was written and published and basic facts about setting and characters.
 We close each page with an up-to-date list of articles and books about the work.
 And we explain on our Themes page what in general critics have been saying over the years about Chopin’s choice of subjects and themes.